confluentinc/event-streaming-patterns/pattern-template.md

 TODO: Technology specific code example, ksqlDB preferred.
 (Not every pattern will have code)

 ## Considerations
-TODO: Technology specific reflection on implmenting the pattern 'in the real world'.
+TODO: Technology specific reflection on implementing the pattern 'in the real world'.
 Considerations may include optional subsequent decisions or consequences of implementing the pattern.

 ## References
 * TODO: Reference link to the EIP pattern as citation